 Volunteers complete a brief written application, and have a short interview with members of our horticulture staff.
 Priority for selection is given to our county residents.

-Each Master Gardener trainee commits to "give back" an additional 60 hours of service over a one year time period following certification for a total of 120 hours altogether (training + volunteer time).
+Each Master Gardener trainee commits to give back to the community an additional 60 hours of service over a one year time period following certification for a total of 120 hours altogether (training + volunteer time).
 After that, you can be as involved with the program as you would like to be.
 Some Master Gardeners have volunteered for many years and enjoy the camaraderie of fellow gardeners, monthly meetings, holiday gatherings, and group field trips to visit beautiful and unique gardens in our region that also are part of the program.

 Our Master Gardeners are involved in many activities.
 Here are some of them: